BoltzExchange/boltz-backend/docs/api.md

 * `refundAddress`: the address of Boltz which is specified as refund address when it is locking up funds

 Also, Boltz offers an optional protocol called EVM prepay miner fee that allows the user to pay an additional lightning invoice to pay for gas on the EVM chain to claim funds.
-In this process, Boltz sends some e.g. rBTC to the `claimAddress` in the lockup process in case the user's `claimAddress` does not have enough rBTC to pay gas to claim the funds.
+In this process, Boltz sends some e.g. RBTC to the `claimAddress` in the lockup process in case the user's `claimAddress` does not have enough RBTC to pay gas to claim the funds.
 To use that protocol set the following property in the request body to `true`.

 * `prepayMinerFee`: if the prepay miner fee protocol should be used for the Reverse Swap

 When the EVM prepay miner fee protocol is used the response will contain two more values.
-One is the amount of rBTC that will be sent to `claimAddress` in the lockup process.
-The other is an invoice for the rBTC sent.
+One is the amount of RBTC that will be sent to `claimAddress` in the lockup process.
+The other is an invoice for the RBTC sent.
 Only when both invoices are paid the chain bitcoin will get locked.

-* `prepayMinerFeeAmount`: amount of e.g. rBTC that will be sent to the `claimAddress` with the lockup transaction from Boltz
+* `prepayMinerFeeAmount`: amount of e.g. RBTC that will be sent to the `claimAddress` with the lockup transaction from Boltz
-* `minerFeeInvoice`: invoice that pays for the rBTC sent in the lockup process
+* `minerFeeInvoice`: invoice that pays for the RBTC sent in the lockup process

 **Examples:**